KatherineMichel/pinax-tutorial/typical_django_project_versus_pinax_project.md

 # Typical Django Project Versus Pinax Project

+## Code Reuse

+When developers write code that solves a problem, they often package and publish the code in a public package index so that other developers can reuse the code in their own projects.
+This saves other developers from having to repeat the same work.

+Reusability is an important philosophy in the Python and Django communities.
+For more information about Django and code reusability, see the Django docs [Reusability Matters section](https://docs.djangoproject.com/en/dev/intro/reusable-apps/#reusability-matters).

 ## Creating a Typical Django Project from Scratch

 When a typical Django project is created from scratch, Django is installed first, perhaps within a virtual environment.
 The Django source code package itself is a Python package published to PyPI that will be downloaded from PyPI and installed in the project's site-packages directory.
 The author can now manually enter the ```startproject``` command into the command line to create a Django project that will include the default Django templates.
 The project will now be installed within the author's directory of choice, often the home directory, with the Django app(s) installed within the Django project.